brimigs/cash-app-guide/README.md

 ### Testing an Anchor Program

-Testing Solana Anchor programs involves simulating the behavior of the smart contracts and ensuring they operate as expected.
-For the below test, we will cover the following:
+Testing Solana Anchor programs involves simulating the behavior of the solana program and ensuring it operates as expected.
+For the below test, we'll cover the following:

 - Create Accounts for User A and User B
 - Deposit funds into User A's account